paulkore/technical-test-1/README.md

 # technical-test-1

-This repository contains a solution for a technical test
+This repository contains a solution for a technical test.

+The description of the problem being solved, as well as the name of the company were left out intentionally.